 To Save Money

 Depending on your financial situation, closing an installment account means one less bill to worry about, especially when trying to save more cash each month.
-Paying off a car loan early makes sense if you plan to build up a rainy-day fund or to put extra money toward paying off collections and other debt.
+Paying off a car loan early makes sense if you plan to build up a rainy-day fund or put extra money toward paying off collections and other debt.

 To Lower Debt-to-Income Ratio

+Since the credit utilization ratio is a high-weighting factor of your credit score, paying off debt to lower the utilization is essentially a smart move.
 If your car loan accounts for a large portion of your debt, it makes sense to pay it off.
-Your score may drop initially when the account closes but should bump up your credit score shortly after.
+Your score may drop initially when the account closes, but it should bump up your credit score shortly after.

 To Avoid High Interest Rates